Kuonirad/Sensory-Tracer-Science-STS-Proposal-for-a-New-Subfield/readme_quality_platform/README_SIMPLE_100.md

 ### Keep It New

-Test all examples.
-Fix broken links.
-Update install steps.
-Match new code.
-Check version info.
+- Test all examples
+- Fix broken links
+- Update install steps
+- Match new code
+- Check version info

 ## FAQ